dianaow/flask-react-d3-celery/README.md

   + D3 calculates properties

 This way, we can leverage React for SVG structure and rendering optimizations and D3 for all its mathematical and visualization functions.

+## Deployment
+- The front-end and back-end was each deployed to separate AWS Elastic Beanstalk environments.
+- The Webpack build to generate static assets happens locally before deployment and the generated files are bundled with the deployment package.

 ## Architecture